Code-Institute-Submissions/data_centric_project_stream_three_bullet_it/README.md

 The following is a list of some user stories:

- - As a user of a planner application, I need to be able to login/sign up quickly when I land on the site's homepage, this will break down the pyschological barriers of commencing my planning.
+ - As a user of a planner application, I need to be able to login/sign up quickly when I land on the site's homepage, this will ensure that I see the content is relevant to me.
  - As a user seeking an application to store to do lists, I want to be have quick access to view my lists and also add items quickly on the go, this will help me not to forget anything and ensure that everything that I think of is recorded.
  - As a user seeking to store items on the go, I would like to be able to adjust details of these list items with ease so that information is accurate and up to date.
  - As a user looking to schedule events and tasks, I would like to be able to view all items together in one place in the context of a calendar, this will help me visualise my time.